 The Jackson welding helmet typically features a tough outer shell made of durable materials such as high-impact plastic or metal, which protects against impact and heat.
 It also has a darkened lens or filter that automatically darkens upon exposure to the bright light of a welding arc, helping to protect the welder’s eyes from harmful ultraviolet (UV) and infrared (IR) radiation.

-Some Jackson welding helmets also come with additional features, such as adjustable headgear for a comfortable fit, a wide viewing area for improved visibility, and variable shade settings that allow the welder to adjust the darkness of the lens according to the welding process and material being used.
+Some Jackson welding helmets also feature additional features, such as adjustable headgear for a comfortable fit, a wide viewing area for improved visibility, and variable shade settings that let the welder to adjust the lens darkness to the welding process and material.

 The Jackson welding helmet is a popular choice among welders due to its reputation for quality and performance in providing adequate protection for the face and eyes during welding operations.